hoprnet/hoprnet/docs/hopr-documentation/docs/node/network-registry-tutorial.md

 If all of the above is true and the transaction still fails, message us on [telegram](https://t.me/hoprnet), and a member of our team will assist you.

+#### De-registering your peerID

+You may want to de-register your peerID to use a different node since each community NFT currently only allows access to a single node.

+You can do this using the selfDeregister function under ['Write Contract'.](https://blockscout.com/xdai/mainnet/address/0x819E6a81e1e3f96CF1ac9200477C2d09c676959D/write-contract#address-tabs) Follow the same steps as when registering your node.
+Enter the peerID of the node you wish to de-register whilst having your wallet connected.
+The connected wallet must be the same as the one used to stake your NFT.

+Then, follow step 3 above to register the node you want to use.

 ### Step 4: Confirm your registration

 Once the transaction has successfully been completed, you can use the same smart contract to confirm your registration.